ksid2104/DCF-Valuation-Model/README.md

 # DCF Valuation Model

 This project implements a Python-based **Discounted Cash Flow (DCF) valuation model** for a US-listed company with relatively predictable and stable revenues.
 The model estimates the intrinsic equity value and price per share using historical financial data, projected cash flows, and a terminal value.
+This model is better suited for U.S.-listed companies with relatively predictable cash flows.

 **Note:** This model is **not intended to provide precise valuation figures**.
 It relies on simplifying assumptions and serves primarily as a **learning exercise** to practice the DCF methodology and apply financial concepts in Python.
 ---